Intervention Specialist (62010)

-The Intervention Specialist provides direct intervention for children and adolescents with developmental disabilities in a school and/or community setting.
+The Intervention Specialist provides direct intervention for children and adolescents with developmental disabilities in a school, community and/or Rising Stars setting.

 In accordance with the child or adolescent’s plan for treatment, the IS role is to provide intervention services directed toward decreasing the child or adolescent’s maladaptive behaviors and encouraging adaptive behaviors in the classroom or community setting, using reinforcement strategies.

 The Intervention Specialist is required to document the progress or regression of goals, coordinate and collaborate with necessary treatment team members to support the child or adolescent, and participate in supervision on a regular basis.

 POSITION EXPERIENCE & EDUCATION REQUIREMENTS

 - Must be at least eighteen (18) years old and

 - Bachelor’s Degree in human service field, or Bachelor’s Degree in a non-human service related field with 24 minimum upper division semester credits in human services field

 - Verifiable proof of paid, supervised experience providing services to a child or adolescent with a developmental disability for a minimum of 1,040 hours